I’M THE SLIME

 She texted Alora.

 Hey, I’m sorry, I’m not feeling super well.
+Can we push the sleepover to tomorrow?
+I’ll be more myself then.

 At the same moment, Alora texted.